neopragma/python-unit-testing/docs/presentation-notes.md

 A mutation testing tool will modify conditional logic in the SUT to see if our unit test suite will detect the changes.
 The modifications are called _mutants_.

 Any mutant that isn't detected by the unit test suite is said to have _survived_.
-Our goal is to ensure out unit test suite kills all mutants.
+Our goal is to ensure our unit test suite kills all mutants.

 Mutation testing tools only work when the unit test suite is green - that is, all the test cases pass.